lemos999/Singulari-Tea-Codex-Prompt-for-Gemini/README.md

 -   All `*.prompt.txt` files included in this repository are open for viewing and modification.
 -   However, the source code for bundling-related scripts, including `prompt-bundler.js`, is not public.(Commercial use requires preserving the license information)
--   This project is licensed under the Apache License 2.0.
+-   This project is licensed under the CC BY-NC-SA.
 For commercial use, please make sure to retain the license information.